lk-geimfari/lk-geimfari.github.io/_posts/2020-07-04-the-beginning-of-the-way.md

 ---
 layout: post
-title: The beginning of the way
+title: "The Beginning of The Way"
 date: 2020-07-04
 description: As we all know, the best way to learn new things is by teaching others
              and this blog is my way to learn new things.